Maxna/age-calculator/README.md

 ## Description

-_This website will calculate the users age by a planets solar year._
+_This website will calculate the users age by a planets solar year and calculate what their life expectancy might look like accordingly._

 ## Setup/Installation Requirements

 * Download and install a web browser
 * Clone repository on your local computer
-* Open index.html in web browser
+* Use npm test to view working tests

 ## Known Bugs